Boggi: History

+In 2024 the brand opened its Casa Boggi global headquarters in Milan.

 In 2025 the brand opened three directly operated stores in the US: Madison Avenue, Soho on Mercer Street, and The Shops at Columbus Circle.
 Its flagship U.S. store is a 8,810 sq-ft space at 527 Madison Avenue on the corner of 54th Street.

-Boggi opened shop-in-shop leased spaces inside Bloomingdales malls in Massachusetts, Maryland, New York and Florida.
+Boggi opened shop-in-shop leased spaces inside Bloomingdales malls.

-Retail expansion plan for the coming years included new openings in cities such as Miami, Chicago, Washington, D.C., Boston, Houston, Dallas, Los Angeles, and San Francisco.
+In 2025, Boggi Milano opened 140 stores across eight countries in two months.
 As of 2025, Boggi Milano has more than 240 stores in 63 countries worldwide, including several franchise locations.
+Boggi opened a new 10,000 m^{2} automated warehouse in Concorezzo, Monza.

 Carlo Zaccardi, then-CEO of Boggi Milano, died at the age of 58 on February 19, 2025.
+Claudio Zaccardi became President and CEO of Boggi.

+In 2025 Boggi became the official formalwear outfitter and licensee of the FIFA Men’s World Cup and the Women’s World Cup through 2027.